Users

 • We don't contact your users, except to send them chat notifications.

 If you want to ban a user, follow this tutorial on how to ban a user from all chats.
-The tutorial also showcases how to ensure the integrity of your user's data by using Identity Verification and disabling client-side conversation syncing.
+The tutorial also showcases how to ensure the integrity of your user's data by using authentication (identity verification) and disabling client-side conversation syncing.

 Further reading